Chrotesque/ci-portfolio-project-5-api/README.md

 ## Ordering & Searching
 - information of all models can be ordered and searched within

+## Missing features or not fully implemented yet
+### The following were not finished due to time constraints
+- filtering is enabled for tasks but not fully implemented, point was to see if it works and later implement it further once usefulness has been evaluated
+- the models might require some additional work (changes) to work with the project as required, as currently all information is visible to all users, the goal will be that tasks are user specific (including co-owners), this was circumvented on the frontend by simply showing no contents to users that are not logged in and showing only users own content once logged in
+- models exist that are not used currently on the frontend

 <br />

 # **Technologies Used** ([^](#table-of-contents))